Keroche Breweries: Sachets

-Competition with East African Breweries
+Competition with East Africa Breweries

 The Diageo owned East Africa Breweries is the dominant player in the beer market in Kenya.
-The diversification of Keroche into beer making disrupted the market forcing EABL to issue two new beer brands targeted at low income earners in 2013.
-In 2020, EABL and Keroche Breweries became engaged in a court battle over the use of the brown Euro Bottle for selling beer.
+The diversification of Keroche Breweries into beer-making disrupted the market, forcing EABL to issue two new beer brands targeted at low-income earners in 2013.
+In 2020, EABL and Keroche Breweries became engaged in a court battle over the use of the brown Euro bottle for selling beer.
 EABL engraves its name on beer bottles but Keroche does not.
 The contention is whether bottles engraved by EABL should be used exclusively for EABL products.
 Keroche has argued that they should be open for use since the bottles are used universally and EABL also uses Keroche bottles to package its beer.